letsencrypt/website/content/post/2018-03-30-sct-encoding.markdown

 which generally refers to both a language for expressing data structures and a set of formats for encoding them.
 The most common format, [DER](https://en.wikipedia.org/wiki/X.690#DER_encoding), is a tag-length-value format.
-That is, encode an object, first you write down a tag representing its type (usually one byte), then you write down a number expressing how long the object is, then you write down the object contents.
+That is, to encode an object, first you write down a tag representing its type (usually one byte), then you write down a number expressing how long the object is, then you write down the object contents.
 This is recursive: An object can contain multiple